AnushaSankaranarayanan/lottery-mgmt-api/readme.md

      }

 ## Known caveats
-1. The API is not guarded using Authentication mechanisms.
-This has to be implemenetd in the future
+* The API is not secured using Authentication mechanisms.
+This has to be implemented in the future

-2. The API does not use pagination for listing lottery tickets.
+* The API does not use pagination for listing lottery tickets.
 This has to be implemented in the future.